insin/nwb/docs/guides/ReactComponents.md

 2. The button should be `disabled` when loading, to avoid the double-submission problem.
 3. The button should default to `type="button"` instead of `<button>`'s usual `type="submit"`, which can be a surprising default.

-## Creating a New React Component
+## Creating a New Project

-Use the `nwb new` command to create a new React component project:
+Use the `nwb new` command to create a new React component/library project:

 ```
 nwb new react-component react-loading-button